 Even those who prefer public transit would see a significant amount of savings by trading in their commute for a remote gig.
 In New York City, for example, the cost of a monthly metro pass is $121.
 This translates into almost $1500 each year.
 Of course, a public transportation pass wouldn’t only be used for commuting by a traditional worker.
 However, a remote worker could get away with buying much less expensive day passes or individual fare passes as needed for personal trips.

 Even if it somehow cost you nothing to commute to work (perhaps you walk, or teleport), the time spent isn’t something you can get back.
 People who work from home even half of the time save a considerable number of hours each year.
 A New Yorker’s average commute is a staggering 39.6 minutes, for example, which translates into 343.2 hours each year—about two weeks’ worth of time.
 Someone working from home would have this time to spend on their own terms.

 Commute time can also be seen as much as a financial consideration as a personal one.
-Take two workers who both earn $55,000 each year for a 40 hour-per-week commitment.
-One of them is remote while the other commutes 30 minutes each way.
+Take two workers who both earn $55,000 each year for a 40-hour-per-week commitment.
+One of them is working from home while the other commute 30 minutes each way.
 The commuter therefore has an additional hour tacked onto his or her schedule each day for the sake of his or her job.
-Consequently, he or she actually spend 45 hours each week on work.
-The way this comparison translates to dollars and cents is when you compare the two workers’ effective hourly wages.
+Consequently, he or she actually spends 45 hours each week on work.
+This comparison translates to dollars and cents when comparing the two workers’ effective hourly wages.
 The remote worker earns $26.44 for each hour he or she spends on his or her job, while the commuter earns $23.50.
 The longer the commute, the smaller a traditional worker’s effective hourly rate becomes.